-Steelhead – A variety of rainbow trout that spawns and lives part of its life in freshwater streams and other parts in oceans.
-While native to the Pacific Ocean, steelhead have been successfully introduced into many large lakes and now are found in some tributaries of all of North America’s Great Lakes.
+Steelhead – A variety of rainbow trout that spawns and lives part of its life in freshwater streams and other parts of oceans.
+While native to the Pacific Ocean, steelhead has been successfully introduced into many large lakes and now is found in some tributaries of all of North America’s Great Lakes.

 Strike – The action of a fish in trying to eat a fly.
 This term also refers to the movement of the rod a fly angler makes to set the hook.

 Stripping Basket – A device used to manage the fly line stripped from the reel for the cast and stripped in during the retrieve, but needed for the next cast.
 A Stripping basket keeps the line from getting tangled and stepped on.

 Stripping guide – The guide nearest the reel on a fly rod, is usually more substantial and larger in diameter than the snake guides nearer the tip.
 It is called a stripping guide because in bringing in the fly, the line is pulled over this guide with a fair amount of force.
 Some rods have two stripping guides, with the larger being nearer the reel.

 Stripping or stripping the line – Bringing in a fly line within a series of short or varied pulls so as to simulate a living insect or bait fish.
 Often also involves movements of the rod tip.

 Surgeon’s knot – A common and strong knot for tying tippet material to the leader or one segment of tippet material to another.
 A surgeon’s knot is stronger than a blood knot, especially for connection materials of unlike size and material.
 The blood knot has the advantage of being smoother and less likely to catch algae or cause tangles.

 Tag (Tag End) – the end of the line that is used to tie a knot (also see Standing Line).